stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 The most popular deep learning frameworks use, or at least - support, Python.
 Some of [TensorFlow](https://www.tensorflow.org/), [Theano](http://deeplearning.net/software/theano/), [Torch](http://torch.ch/).

 Keras

 If you like philosophy of Python (brevity, readability, one preferred way to do things), Keras is for you.
+Also, if you want to have a propaganda picture,

 Neural networks happen to be